Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 Observations about the pediatrician’s practice

 There are many perks to meeting the pediatricians, instead of relying on online information or a phone conversation.
-Of course, you might need to meet virtually, but even this is still a better step than relying solely on a website or online reviews.
+Visiting their offices gives you insight into their demeanor and personality and gives you a peek into their facility.

-If you are able to visit in person, a few things you want to look out for are:
+Here are a few things you want to look out for:

 - How comfortable did you feel speaking with the pediatrician?
-Did you like speaking with her?
+Did you like her communication style and bedside manner?

 - Did she seem professional and knowledgeable?

 - Was her office kid-friendly?
 Did they have a child-focused waiting area?
-Was the office clean, well-maintained, and baby-proofed?
+Was the waiting room clean, well-maintained, and baby-proofed?

 - How was parking?
 Was it easy to get to her office?